Sources: Russian officials bragged they could use Flynn to influence Trump

 Flynn's calls with Kislyak in December have received the most attention, but his relationship with the Russian ambassador goes back four years.

-He first met Kislyak in June 2013 during an official trip to Russia, according to the Washington Post.
+He first met Kislyak in June 2013 during an official trip to Russia, according to The Washington Post.
 He led the Defense Intelligence Agency at the time and met his counterparts at the Russian military intelligence agency known as the GRU.

 In December 2015, Flynn attended a gala honoring the Kremlin-run TV network RT.
 Documents released last month revealed that Flynn was paid $45,000 to attend the event, where he sat at the same table as Russian President Vladimir Putin.